ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-icp.md

 # IBM Cloud Private
 {: #vcsnsxt-overview-icp}

-{{site.data.keyword.icpfull_notm}} is an application platform for developing and managing containerized applications.
+{{site.data.keyword.icpfull}} is an application platform for developing and managing containerized applications.
 It is an integrated environment that includes the container orchestrator Kubernetes, a private image repository, a management console, monitoring frameworks and a graphical user interface, which provides a centralized location from where you can deploy, manage, monitor, and scale your applications.

 {{site.data.keyword.cloud_notm}} Private has the following features:
 -	**Unified installer** – The installer rapidly sets up a Kubernetes based cluster with master, worker, and proxy nodes by using an Ansible based installer.